baku89/pave/docs/guide.md

 ### Vector and Transform

 In Pave, vectors and matrices are represented as plain 1D arrays of numbers.
 For example, a position is `[x, y]`, and a 2D affine transformation is `[a, b, c, d, tx, ty]`.
 These data can be manipulated using libraries such as [Linearly](https://baku89.github.io/linearly) or [gl-matrix](https://glmatrix.net/), but the latter allows mutable value changes, so it is recommended to use Linearly, which is designed to work with immutable data like Pave.

+### Angle

+In Pave, **angles are represented in degrees**.
+JavaScript's standard `Math` and `Canvas2DRenderingContext` use radians, so if you need to use those functions, convert them to radians by using utilities like Linearly's `rad` function.
+Note that angles in Linearly are also represented in degrees, so calculations in degrees are possible, such as `scalar.cos(90) === 0`.

 ```ts
 import {vec2, mat2d} from 'linearly'